nuttanon211211/LOOF-DE-DOOF/README.md

 - No.of cards is the positive integer
 - Card Name is anything that do not have commas (",")
 - Cost of a Card is Upper-case P,C,N,O followed by a number(positive integer or zero) with nothing in between.
 The order of each cost elements do not matter
+- Card Effect anything with effect number.
+The number must be Arabic numeral (1,2,3) but not the word (one,two,three).
+Multiple effects are seperated by a dot (".")

 ### Valid cost example
     P1C1N1O1